* Tokyo Electron, Advantest soar after Micron resumes some shipments to Huawei

 By Ayai Tomisawa

-TOKYO, June 26 (Reuters) - Japan’s Nikkei fell on Wednesday after the U.S. Federal Reserve chairman pushed back on pressure from President Donald Trump to cut interest rates, although chip-related stocks gained.
+TOKYO, June 26 (Reuters) - Japan’s Nikkei fell on Wednesday after the U.S. Federal Reserve chairman pushed back on pressure from President Donald Trump to cut interest rates, but chip-related stocks gained.

 Federal Reserve Chairman Jerome Powell on Tuesday said the U.S. central bank is “insulated from short-term political pressures,” as policymakers faced new calls by Trump to cut interest rates.

-Separately, St. Louis Fed President James Bullard in an interview with Bloomberg said he did not think the central bank needs to cut rates by a half-percentage point at its next policy meeting in late July.
+Separately, St. Louis Fed President James Bullard in an interview with Bloomberg said he does not think the Fed needs to cut rates by a half-percentage point at its next policy meeting in late July.

 “The Fed and the Bloomberg report chilled investor sentiment towards U.S. monetary policy a bit, but I don’t think that fundamental hopes for rate cut have changed,” said Takuya Takahashi, a strategist at Daiwa Securities.

-Investors also await the outcome of the G20 summit this week, where Trump will talk with Chinese President Xi Jinping on trade.
+Investors are also awaiting the outcome of the G20 summit this week, where Trump will talk with Chinese President Xi Jinping on trade.

 Expectations for that meeting so far appear to be low.
-The best-case scenario would be a resumption of official talks, which could ease financial market fears that the trade dispute might continue indefinitely.
-Escalating tensions have pummelled markets and hurt trade-reliant economies such as Japan’s.
+The best-case scenario would be a resumption of official talks, which could ease fears in financial markets that the already long trade dispute might continue indefinitely.
+The escalating tensions have pummeled markets and hurt trade-reliant economies such as Japan’s.